Clinical Trials (PDQ®)

 |Phase II||Treatment||Completed||15 to 59||NCI||NCI-2009-00436|

-This phase II trial is studying how well giving imatinib mesylate together with chemotherapy and peripheral stem cell transplantation works in treating patients with newly diagnosed acute lymphoblastic leukemia.
+This phase II trial studies how well giving imatinib mesylate together with chemotherapy and peripheral stem cell transplantation works in treating patients with newly diagnosed acute lymphoblastic leukemia.
 Drugs used in chemotherapy use different ways to stop cancer cells from dividing so they stop growing or die.
 Imatinib mesylate may stop the growth of cancer cells by blocking the enzymes necessary for cancer cell growth.
-Combining imatinib mesylate with chemotherapy and peripheral stem cell transplantation may be an effective treatment for acute lymphoblastic leukemia (ALL)
+Giving imatinib mesylate together with chemotherapy and peripheral stem cell transplantation may be an effective treatment for acute lymphoblastic leukemia.

 Further Study Information

-I. Determine the activity of imatinib mesylate (Gleevec) to prolong disease-free survival (DFS) and overall survival in ALL patients with t(9;22).
+I. Determine the activity of imatinib mesylate (Gleevec) to prolong disease-free survival (DFS) and overall survival in acute lymphoblastic leukemia (ALL) patients with t(9;22).

 II.
-Determine the ability of imatinib mesylate (Gleevec) to produce or maintain a BCR-ABL-negative status, as judged by RT-PCR following sequential chemotherapy, imatinib mesylate (Gleevec) and transplantation.
+Determine the ability of imatinib mesylate (Gleevec) to produce or maintain a BCR-ABL-negative status, as judged by real-time-polymerase chain reaction (RT-PCR) following sequential chemotherapy, imatinib mesylate (Gleevec) and transplantation.

 III.
 Determine the feasibility of collecting adequate peripheral blood stem cells for autologous transplantation following imatinib mesylate (Gleevec) therapy.

 IV.
 Study the safety and efficacy of autologous peripheral stem cell transplantation following therapy with imatinib mesylate (Gleevec).